How to get ‘free’ Sam’s Club, Costco memberships

-KANSAS CITY, Mo. — Shopping at wholesale clubs can help shoppers save big bucks, depending on their needs.
+KANSAS CITY, Mo.
+(WDAF) — Shopping at wholesale clubs can help shoppers save big bucks, depending on their needs.
+Both Sam’s Club and Costco are currently offering ways to save on memberships — here’s how.

-So, why not save on the actual membership to Sam’s Club or Costco to help you keep more money in your pocket?

 Sam’s Club

-Sam’s Club has a deal through September 11th that will basically get you a 1-year membership for free.
+Sam’s Club has a deal through September 11 that will basically get you a free 1-year membership.

-The club is offering a 1-year membership for $45.
-With the deal, you’ll get $45 in instant savings when you spend $45 or more of qualifying purchases on one transaction within the first 60 days of membership.
+The membership cost is $45 for one year, however, members will get $45 in instant savings when they spend that amount or more on qualifying purchases.
+The purchases must be made on one transaction within the first 60 days of membership, Sam’s Club says.

 The fine print says you must show the offer on your phone when you buy a membership to get the deal.

-If $45 is too much to spend on a membership right now, Sam’s Club has another offer available.
+If $45 is too much right now, Sam’s Club has another offer.

-The club is offering a 1-year membership for $14.99, which is a deal in itself.
+You can buy a 1-year membership for $14.99.
 The same membership normally costs $55 a year.

-If you purchase the deal before August 31, you’ll also receive a $10 Sam’s Club e-gift card.
-After factoring in the gift card, the Sam’s Club membership will cost $4.99.
+If you purchase before August 31, you’ll also receive a $10 Sam’s Club e-gift card.
+After factoring this in, membership will cost $4.99.

 WHAT TO CONSIDER BEFORE BUYING

-This deal is really kind of a no-brainer, but there are a few things to consider before buying.

-- If you buy this deal, you’ll be enrolled in Sam’s Club Auto-Renewal and will be charged normal price when it’s time to renew your membership, unless you cancel before then.
+- If you take this deal, you’ll be enrolled in Sam’s Club auto-renewal and will be charged normal price when it’s time to renew your membership, unless you cancel before then.

-- The $10 e-gift card will be emailed instead of being loaded onto your membership card.
-Make sure you receive it.
-Contact Sam’s Club, or the membership desk in a store location if you don’t.
+- The $10 e-gift card will be emailed instead of being loaded onto membership cards.
+Contact Sam’s Club, or the membership desk in a store location if you don’t receive it.

 EXTRAS

-Sam’s Club offers discounts on more than just groceries, clothing, and home goods.

-Club locations also offer free health screenings and hearing tests.
-You’ll also be able to fill up at Sam’s gas stations at lower prices, and take advantage of Sam’s Club vacation discounts.
+Some locations offer other perks, like free health screenings/tests, discounted gas at Sam’s stations, and use of the Sam’s Club vacation program.

 Costco

-Costco does not offer free memberships, but there are several ways you can still save at the club.
+Costco doesn’t offer free memberships, but there are several ways you can still save.

 COSTCO SHOP CARD

-You can also use a Costco Shop Card at Costco Gas Station locations.
+You can also use a Costco Shop Card at Costco gas stations.

 SHOP ONLINE

-Some items are priced higher than in stores, and some items are marked members-only.

-Nonmembers will also pay for delivery, unless a certain amount is ordered.
+Non-members can technically shop online at Costco.com, though some items are priced higher than in stores, and other items are members-only purchases.
+Non-members will also pay for delivery, depending on purchase amounts.

 DISCOUNTED MEMBERSHIPS

-If you’ve decided you want to buy your own Costco membership, keep an eye on Groupon.
+Keep an eye on Groupon if you’re thinking of taking the Costco plunge.
 Once or twice a year a Costco deal will be offered.

-It’s usually something like a $60 1-year-membership that comes with a $40 Costco Shop Card and a $40 off $250 coupon.
-If you use both bonuses, you’ll technically make $20 on this deal.
+It’s typically in the realm of $60 for a 1-year-membership that includes a $40 Costco Shop Card and a coupon for $40 off $250.
+If you use both bonuses, you’ll technically make $20.

 BJ ‘s Wholesale Club

-It now offers a 1-Day Online Pass for free, but it can only be used on BJs “Ship It” service.
+Though the company ended its three-month free trial membership, it now offers a free One Day Pass, but it can only be used on BJ’s “Ship It” service.

+Meanwhile, the cost for BJ’s Inner Circle membership is $55 per year and includes a complimentary membership for one person in your household, in addition to three add-on members for $30 each annually.
+BJ’s Perks Rewards membership is $110 per year and includes 2% cash back on most BJ’s purchases, in addition to exclusive events throughout the year.
+BJ’s business memberships are also available for $55 and $110 tiers and allow “tax exempt and resale privileges.”
+Business members can also add on eight memberships at a discounted rate.